faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 4. Compare this exact 10-gram match from [Alma 45:16](https://www.churchofjesuschrist.org/scriptures/bofm/alma/45.16?lang=eng) with [A compendium of the travels of the children of Israel](https://books.google.com/books?id=IMU2AAAAMAAJ&pg=PA11&dq="the+least+degree+of+allowance"&hl=en&sa=X&ved=0ahUKEwjvtI-gzrjJAhVN3mMKHWkuAEsQ6AEIIjAB#v=onepage&q="the%20least%20degree%20of%20allowance"&f=false) published in Albany, NY 1823: "when he looks forward, he beholds an angry God that **cannot look upon sin with the least degree of allowance**"

-See many more {{ link(text="here", path="/documents/book_of_mormon/echoes/echoes_of_1800s.pdf") }}, [here](https://www.reddit.com/r/exmormon/comments/3uvm9j/nineteenthcentury_protestant_material_in_the_book/) and the entire collection of parallels with the early 1800s literature {{ link(text="here", path="/bom-parallels-to-1800s-thought/") }}.
+See many more [here](/documents/book_of_mormon/echoes/echoes_of_1800s.pdf), [here](https://www.reddit.com/r/exmormon/comments/3uvm9j/nineteenthcentury_protestant_material_in_the_book/) and the entire collection of parallels with the early 1800s literature [here](/bom-parallels-to-1800s-thought/).

 > <span style="color:red; margin-left:-30px;">[Doctrine:15a] The argument that Joseph Smith wrote the Book of Mormon is simply counter to the realities of life.
 It is one thing to have creative ideas; it is quite another to put them into a complex but coherent and harmonious whole, inundated with majestic doctrinal truths and all done in a single draft in less than ninety days.</span>

 Humans write an [extraordinary number](https://en.wikipedia.org/wiki/Books_published_per_country_per_year) of complex, coherent books every single year.
 Many complex books are composed [in less time](https://bookstr.com/article/10-novels-written-in-about-a-month/) than it took the Book of Mormon to be created.
 Many notable books are composed [by those who are young](https://en.wikipedia.org/wiki/List_of_books_written_by_children_or_teenagers) (many far younger than Joseph Smith).
 And, as demonstrated above, the doctrine found in the Book of Mormon was rather typical for its time.

-See {{ link(text="How could Joseph Smith have composed the Book of Mormon?", path="/how-could-joseph-smith-composed-bom/") }} for a simple model of how Joseph could have orally composed the Book of Mormon.
+See [How could Joseph Smith have composed the Book of Mormon?](/how-could-joseph-smith-composed-bom/) for a simple model of how Joseph could have orally composed the Book of Mormon.

 > Joseph Smith’s wife, Emma, the person who knew him better than any other, confirmed this conclusion: “Joseph Smith [as a young man] could neither write nor dictate a coherent and well-worded letter; let alone dictat[e] a book like the Book of Mormon.”[32]

-There are good reasons to question Emma's testimony of these events, and first hand primary documentation refutes her characterization of Joseph's literary abilities, as discussed {{ link(text="here", path="/reasons-to-discount-emmas-bom-testimony/") }}.
+There are good reasons to question Emma's testimony of these events, and first hand primary documentation refutes her characterization of Joseph's literary abilities, as discussed [here](/reasons-to-discount-emmas-bom-testimony/).

 ## A Parable That Counters The Arguments Proposed By Critics ("Parable")